House Bills to Avoid Changing Clocks

 Health experts generally agree that we should lock our clocks on permanent standard time.
 There are five bills in Congress - two for permanent daylight saving time, two to leave the decision to the states, and one calling for half-daylight saving time - that remain in committees.
 It is too soon to say whether Congress will pass any of the bills that have been introduced, or whether any additional state-level laws will be enacted.

-Without any wide-sweeping action, our clocks will fall back an hour on Sunday, November 1, 2026 at 2:00am - the first Sunday in November.
+Unless the Senate adopts the House bill, our clocks will fall back an hour on Sunday, November 1, 2026 at 2:00am - the first Sunday in November.

 See also Menu > Time > Time Designations for a discussion of time zones.